LTFF Upper McCloud River Fish-outs -- Level 1 Students

 Registrations must be completed by paying the fee online within 15 minutes of beginning the registration process to entitle you to a spot.
 There are no refunds possible if you are unable to go after having completed your registration unless there is someone on a waitlist willing to pay that fee to replace you.

-As soon as the registrations are mostly filled, you will be getting rosters of the registrants in each group and their contact info so that you may choose to reach out to your group about further plans, etc.
+As soon as the registrations are filled, you will be getting rosters of the registrants in each group and their contact info so that you may choose to reach out to your group about further plans, etc.